 - Mission Statement: The Parish Pastoral Council of Blessed Sacrament Parish is dedicated to the ongoing growth of the spiritual vitality of our parish.
 In fostering this, along with the pastor, the Council is involved in careful investigation, prayerful consideration, and consensual recommendations to ensure a spiritually strong and growing community for many years to come.

-- The mission is to protect and defend the most fundamental right of humankind, the right to life of every innocent human being from the beginning of life to natural death. … National Right to Life works to achieve its mission through education, legislation and political action.
+- The mission is to protect and defend the most fundamental right of humankind, the right to life of every innocent human being from the beginning of life in conception to natural death. … National Right to Life works to achieve its mission through education, legislation and political action.

 - St. Joseph is the Patron Saint of Workers.
 The St. Joseph’s Guild is a ministry of men and women dedicated to applying their time and talent for the betterment of the parish.
 We believe everyone has unique skills and abilities, however great or small, that can be used to keep the properties of the parish in good repair to provide a safe and inviting environment for all parish activities.
 If you have an hour or several hours to offer, help is always needed and welcomed!
 If you would like to join the existing group of dedicated volunteers, call the Parish Office at 716-834-4282.

 - In civil law, each Roman Catholic parish corporation is governed by a Board of Trustees which includes the Bishop, Vicar General/Moderator of the Curia, the pastor and two lay individuals (Trustees) subject to the canonical jurisdiction of the Diocesan Bishop, according to NYS Law.
 The Parish Finance Council acts in an advisory capacity and the Parish Trustees participate more directly to ensure the well being of the parish.

 - The duties of the Board of Trustees are fiduciary and require responsibility for the care and preservation of the temporalities and property of the parish corporation.